 What a Sleep Apnea Test at Home Involves?

-A home sleep apnea test is a simple way to assess whether you have sleep apnea.
+A home sleep apnea test (HSAT) is a simple way to assess whether you have sleep apnea.
 Sleep apnea is a condition in which breathing is stopped for a brief amount of time, lasting about 20 seconds or even up to several minutes.
 These tests are simpler and more accessible than in-lab sleep studies (polysomnography).
 And typically measure key indicators like airflow, breathing effort, blood oxygen levels, and heart rate.
 The method of home sleep apnea testing involves

-Prescription from the doctor
+Prescription from the sleep therapists

 A sleep apnea test at home is a prescribed test.
 Therefore, if you feel tired or sleepy during the day even after getting enough sleep, or if you have other sleep-related disorders.
-Instead of testing your sleep at home, you should see a doctor and acquire a sleep test prescription.
+Instead of testing your sleep at home, you should see a sleep therapists and acquire a sleep test prescription.

 At-Home Sleep Apnea Testing Devices